 We believe in a homely environment.
-Here at Opportunities we provide vibrant and comfortable surroundings in which the children, young people and adults can feel welcome and accepted.
+Here at Opportunities we provide vibrant and comfortable surroundings in which the children and young people can feel welcome and accepted.
 We understand that people with disabilities, including Autistic Spectrum Disorders, respond best to calm, orderly and consistent care routines, so we ensure that these are established and maintained.
 All staff will receive appropriate training and support for each service user to ensure they are in touch with their needs and have the necessary skills to meet those needs.

 We believe that our service users should enjoy the experience of being looked after and supported and should always receive unconditional positive regard from their carers.
 They should also have the opportunity of making and sustaining positive relationships with the people who support them, with other people with whom they live and the people in the community with whom they come into contact.
 We also recognise the importance of service user's relationships with family and friends and will encourage and actively promote contact with these important people in order to retain their links with the past and to facilitate the transition into adulthood or for their continued development.